crecs/SLSK/CONTRIBUTING.md

 * **The field delimiter is '|', there's no text delimiter**
 * **Remove the first line which contains the column names after exporting the CSV file**
 * **(OPTIONAL) Sort the spreadsheet by alphabetical order before exporting, if you have OCD issues like me then you'll feel way better ;)**

+Additionally, if you want to batch add entries (or really just automate it so you don't need to enter each one individually), there's a batch script I wrote in
+Python 3 [right here](db_batchtool) if you wanna use it.

 All fields except for AppID, SteamName and GameFolder **must** make use of the following labels when applicable: